IBM/ibm-materials-notebook/docs/guide/README.md

 # Introduction

-IBM Materials Notebook is a custom notebook extension to VS Code designed to facilitate facile recording of experimental data.
-Specifically, allowing the user to attach measured property values (e.g. conversion, yield, Mn, dispersity, etc.) to outputs and inputs within a single experiment.
+IBM Materials Notebook is a custom notebook extension to [VS Code](https://code.visualstudio.com/) designed to facilitate facile recording of experimental data.
+Specifically, allowing the user to attach measured property values (e.g. conversion, yield, M<sub>n</sub>, dispersity, etc.) to outputs and inputs within a single experiment.
 The notebook uses a domain specific language termed Chemical Markdown Language (CMDL) to enable facile recording of experimental reaction data while enforcing allowable data types (see [CMDL](../cmdl/README.md)).

 ## General Setup

-IBM Materials Notebook can be installed as a VS Code extension from the extension marketplace.
+IBM Materials Notebook can be installed as a VS Code extension from the [extension marketplace](https://marketplace.visualstudio.com/VSCode).
 Workspaces for experimental data can be organized in a similar matter to other workspaces with a focus on a single project.
 Below is the default workspace setup.

 ```bash
 └─ workspace